 All around, the boat is crafted out of durable and dense polyethylene.
 It has a replaceable skid plate on the bottom that adds longevity to durability.
 Bow and stern, this craft has easy-grab handles for quick transport and shock-cord deck rigging any gear you might need while on the water.

 Delving inside the spacious cockpit, riders will find adjustable Slidelock foot bracer systems with ample padding around the knees and thighs (which also are forgiving on the shoulder when transporting).
 The seat is a highly-acclaimed Phase 3 Airpro model consisting of mesh-covered molded foam that drains well, is breathable, and sets a leading standard in rider comfort.
 Leg raisers in the bottom cushion eliminate under-thigh gaps between you and the seat and add extra support.
-The backrest raises, lowers, and is adjustable forwards or backwards based on the rider and their preferred posture.
+The backrest raises, lowers, and is adjustable forwards or backwards based on your height and preferred posture.
 A molded-in dashboard thoughtfully utilizes a design for a water bottle (even those hefty 32 oz.
 Nalgenes!) to sit upright or on its side.
 Interestingly, the kayak does not include built-in paddle holders, but some quick after-market additions suffice if desired.

-Behind the seat, there is a bulk-headed waterproof compartment capable of holding your camping gear, such as a sleeping bag and a single-person tent.
+Behind the seat, there is a bulkhead with a waterproof compartment capable of holding your camping gear, such as a sleeping bag and a single-person tent.
 The plastic hinges sealing the Orbix compartment hatch can be stiff and require a gentle hand.
 Unfortunately, the skeg housing bites into the space a bit.
 There is additional space behind the seat, fore of the bulkhead (not waterproof) that can accommodate a small cooler or maybe a 20L dry bag.